 Nym is being developed in Europe by some of the continent’s most established coders and researchers in privacy-enhancing technologies.
 It is decentralized, incentivized, holistic privacy infrastructure that protects users from metadata harvesting and pervasive surveillance.

-The Nym team has coalesced over many collaborations on startups like Chainspace, recently acquired by Facebook, and European Commission projects like NEXTLEAP, DECODE and PANORAMIX that aimed to create surveillance-proof digital infrastructure capable of resisting any outside observation.
+The Nym founding team has coalesced over many collaborations on startups like Chainspace, recently acquired by Facebook, and European Commission projects like NEXTLEAP, DECODE and PANORAMIX that aimed to create surveillance-proof digital infrastructure capable of resisting any outside observation.

 These are the people behind Nym.

 Harry Halpin, CEO